JeromeVigne/InfraAsCode-introduction/01_Basic_Concepts_of_ARM/README.md

 ![image](https://github.com/JeromeVigne/InfraAsCode-introduction/blob/master/images/ExportTemplate.PNG)

-You will notice that when exporting auto-generated temaplates, the file contains a lot of fields, most of which you have likely left as default and therefore would not need specifying in your template.
-However, this is very helpful when you want to start capturing resources that you have deployed and to which you might have made some setting changes.
-Those changes will typically show in the exported template.
+>You will notice that when exporting auto-generated templates, the file contains a lot of fields, most of which you have likely left as default and therefore would not need specifying in your template.
+However, this is very helpful when you want to start capturing resources that you have deployed and to which you have made some setting changes (i.e. firewall settings).

 #### 5. A well kept secret resources.azure.com

 Finally you can also interact with the ARM API through resources.azure.com.
-Find an indivdual resource and you will see all the fields the JSON contains for that resource.
-This is a great place to go to for more advanced settings that you want to pre-populate when creating your Infrastructure from CICD.
-But again it contains many fields that are not required.
+Find an indivdual resource and you will see **all the fields the schema contains for that resource type**.

 ![image](https://github.com/JeromeVigne/InfraAsCode-introduction/blob/master/images/resources_azure_com.PNG)

+>resource.azure.com is a great place to go to for more advanced settings that you want to pre-populate when creating your templates.
+Again it shows all the fields available for the schema of the resource type - most of these are not required for your templates to deploy succesfully.